Kagamine/Docs/mvc/views/tag-helpers/intro.rst

    :emphasize-lines: 2
    :lines: 1-2

 The ``@addTagHelper`` directive makes Tag Helpers available to the view.
-In this case, the view file is *Views/_ViewImports.cshtml*, which by default is included in all views, which means that the Tag Helpers will be available to all views.
-The code above uses the wildcard syntax ("*") to specify that all Tag Helpers in the specified assembly (*Microsoft.AspNet.Mvc.TagHelpers*) will be available.
+In this case, the view file is *Views/_ViewImports.cshtml*, which by default is inherited by all view files in the *Views* folder and sub-directories; making Tag Helpers available.
+The code above uses the wildcard syntax ("*") to specify that all Tag Helpers in the specified assembly (*Microsoft.AspNet.Mvc.TagHelpers*) will be available to every view file in the *Views* directory or sub-directory.
 The first parameter after ``@addTagHelper`` specifies the Tag Helpers to load (we are using "\*" for all Tag Helpers), and the second parameter "Microsoft.AspNet.Mvc.TagHelpers" specifies the assembly containing the Tag Helpers. *Microsoft.AspNet.Mvc.TagHelpers* is the assembly for the built-in ASP.NET 5 Tag Helpers.

 To expose all of the Tag Helpers in this project (which creates an assembly named *AuthoringTagHelpers*), you would use the following:

 .. literalinclude:: authoring/sample/AuthoringTagHelpers/src/AuthoringTagHelpers/Views/_ViewImportsCopy.cshtml